CrazyMLC/LC-BBS-Video-Player/README.md

  Encoding can... take some time.
 On my machine it takes about 5-6 seconds per frame.

  If the script doesn't work, make sure you have ffmpeg installed, are using Python 3, and have installed the requirements.

-If you need help with anything else, many of the tips included in [ethanhjennings's video player Github page](https://github.com/ethanhjennings/last-call-bbs-video-player) are relevant to this one as well.